Updated cycling hill climbing strategies

 Interval Training for Hill Climbing

 One of the most effective ways to prepare for hill climbing is through interval training.
-This method combines short bursts of high-intensity effort with recovery periods, helping you improve both your speed and your cardiovascular fitness.
+This method blends short bursts of high-intensity effort with recovery periods, helping you improve both your speed and your cardiovascular fitness.

 Mental Preparation and Focus